People don’t randomly choose who to follow.

 Successful leaders have certain traits which enable them to polarize group energy and direct it on an objective.
 The ability to do this isn’t a matter of right or wrong.
 It’s amoral power.

 Remember: both Gandhi and Hitler were effective leaders.
-The only difference was the core values they operated from and their own leadership style.
+The only difference was the core values they operated from and their own leadership style born out of a personal leadership philosophy.

 “Who then is a leader?
 There have been countless people through history that led people but were inhumane and destructive.
 Does that still make them leaders?
 In my mind, a leader is someone who does more than just lead people.
 They have to be driven by the right motivation and make a positive impact on the people around them.”

 Great leaders have used their power for good and evil.
-But before they conquered the world, they had to conquer themselves and develop their own personal leadership philosophy.
+But before they conquered the world, they had to conquer themselves and develop a leadership philosophy to lead those around them.

-People rarely talk about personal leadership but without it, you’ll never be able to lead other people.
-More importantly, without it, you’ll never be able to lead yourself.
+Without a leadership philosophy, you’ll never be able to lead other people.
+Without a leadership philosophy, you’ll never be able to lead yourself either.

 I always tell people that they should read books on leadership even if they don’t hold a leadership role or have ambitions of holding leadership positions in the future.

-It doesn’t matter if you’re a student, employee, or gig worker, you need to learn to develop leadership skills.
+It doesn’t matter if you’re a student, employee, or gig worker.
+You need to learn to develop leadership skills which means you’ll need to develop a leadership philosophy.

 This is because you need to be good at leading yourself through the world.